 Thomas Shultz (PhD Yale, Psychology) is Professor Emeritus of Psychology and Associate Member of the School of Computer Science at McGill University.
 He taught courses in Computational Psychology and Cognitive Science.
 He is a Fellow of the Canadian Psychological Association, and a founder and twice Director of the McGill Cognitive Science Programs.
 Research interests include AI, cognitive science, cognitive development, evolution and learning, relations between knowledge and learning, decision making, problem solving, memory, neural networks, and agent-based modeling.
 He has over 440 research publications and over 8900 citations in these areas.

 - Description of our work on humour is updated with a bizarre criminal incident in Newfoundland.
-Check it out for 3 new jokes.
+Check it out under RESEARCH HIGHLIGHTS for 3 new jokes.

 - We presented 3 papers and 2 abstracts at the Cognitive Science conference in Sydney, Australia, July 2023.
 One paper used our Neural Probability Learner and Sampler (NPLS) model to simulate so-called pure reasoning in infants.
 Another paper presented a perceptual front end to NPLS using a convolutional neural network, allowing more natural representation of physical objects such as collections of marbles.
 The third paper presented a simple model of number comparison that simulates fundamental empirical phenomena on accuracy and response time.
 This model also generalizes robustly to more advanced tasks involving multi-digit integers, negative numbers, and decimal numbers.